graphql/graphql-spec/CONTRIBUTING.md

 A RFC at the *strawman* stage captures a described problem or partially-considered solutions.
 A *strawman* does not need to meet any entrance criteria.
-A *strawman's* goal is prove or disprove a problem and guide discussion towards rejection or a preferred solution.
+A *strawman's* goal is to prove or disprove a problem and guide discussion towards either rejection or a preferred solution.
 A *strawman* may be an issue or a pull request (though an illustrative pull request is preferrable).

 *There is no entrance criteria for a Strawman*